-Junior year: Leadership Studies I and II-AFSC 310 (fall) and AFSC 311 (spring).
-Each of these three-credit courses consists of three hours of academic classes each week.
+PROFESSIONAL OFFICER COURSE (POC) Junior year: Leadership Studies I and II-AFSC 310 (fall) and AFSC 311 (spring).
+Each of these three-credit courses consists of two-and-a-half hours of academic classes each week.
 Here the student is introduced to leadership and management concepts.
 The courses are designed to provide a foundation for basic leadership and management skills, with emphasis on communications.

 Senior year: National Security Affairs I and II-AFSC 410 (fall) and AFSC 411 (spring).
-Each of these three-credit courses consists of three hours of academic classes each week.
+Each of these three-credit courses consists of two-and-a-half hours of academic classes each week.
 These courses focus on our national security policy-its evolution, actors, processes, and current issues.
 Emphasis is also given to military professionalism, military justice, and communication skills.